ChallahBack83/Body_Performance/README.md

   - Update README in main branch before the end of each work session.

 - Team Breakdown
-  - Meredith is managing the README and oversight on the GitHub repository.
+  - Meredith Rau is managing the README, GitHub, and machine learning.
-  - Joshua is taking point on data cleaning, processing, and visualizations in Tableau
+  - Joshua Albrecht is managing the dashboard, data cleaning, and data exploration.
-  - Estefany is leading the database set up, queries, and management.
+  - Estefany Lutker is leading database management, queries, and working on analysis.
-  - Meredith is taking point on the machine learning model.
-  - Amani is leading the slide preparation and dashboard set up through Tableau
+  - Amani Smith is leading the slide preparation, visualizations, and working on data exploration.
+  -
 As a team, we will work through each of these sections together, either in pairs or as a group, and not leave any team member completely alone on their segment of the project.

 ## Technologies

-- Database
+- Database Tools
-  - Postgres through PgAdmin for setting up, querying, and merging the database.
+  - PostgresSQL through PgAdmin for setting up, querying, and merging the database.
   - Psycopg2 Python library for database connection.
+- Data Processing
+  - Python
+  - Jupyter Notebook
+  - Pandas, NumPy, Matplotlib, and SciKitLearn for analysis and processing.
+  - Psycopg2 for database connection to PostgresSQL.
 - Visualizations
   - Google Slides for presentations slide deck.
   - Tableau for dashboard and story.
-  - Plotly for some graphics to be added to dashboard
+  - Plotly for some graphics to be added to dashboard.
+  - Graphviz to visualize machine learning tree.
-- Analysis, Machine Learning, and Data Processing
+- Machine Learning
-  - Jupyter Notebook for all coding.
+  - Jupyter Notebook
+  - Python
-  - Python, with Pandas, Numpy  for processing and analysis
+  - Pandas, NumPy, and SciKitLearn.
   - SciKitLearn for machine learning, preprocessing, and Ensemble testing.
   - Tensorflow for neural network modeling.

-## Working Checklist for Project

-### Presentation

-#### Segment 2
-- [x] Description of Data exploration phase of the project.
- - Less Text
-- [x] Description of Analysis phase of the project.
-  - Include images in these sections.
-Should show results of preliminary analysis.
-- [x] Technologies, languages, tools, algorithims used.
-  - Tighten and update this list.

--- *Only on PDF Rubric from course GitLab Pull* --
-#### Dashboard
-- [x] Draft presentation on Google Slides
-- [x] Storyboard of Dashboard on Google Slides
-  - [ ] Description of tools for final dashboard
-  - [ ] Description of interactive elements

-### GitHub

--- *Only on PDF Rubric from course GitLab Pull* --
-#### Segment 2
-- [ ] production ready code in the Main Branch
-  - all code for exploratory analysis
-  - some code for machine learning
-- [x] Branch for each with total of 8 commits each (minimum)
-- [x] README.md
-  - [x] Communication protocols
-  - [x] Outline of project with images (see Presentation above)

-### Machine Learning Model

-#### Segment 2
-- [x] Machine learning model finished if not complete
-- [x] Confusion matrix & accuracy score.
-  - [x] Interpretation of accuracy, precision, sensitivity

--- *Only on PDF Rubric from course GitLab Pull* --
-- [x] Description of model
-  - [x] Discussion of preprocessing
-  - [ ] Description preliminary feature engineering, selection, & decision making process
-  - [ ] Description of how data was split train/test
-  - [x] Explanation of model choice
-    - limitations & benefits
-    - Document problems and share instead of focusing on solving all little problems.